Skip to Main Content

 Awards and Peer Context

-La Liste Leading Hotels awarded the Martinez 90.5 points in its 2026 edition, placing it within a recognised tier of European grand hotels.
+La Liste Leading Hotels awarded the Martinez 90.5 points in its 2026 edition.
 Gault & Millau added an Exceptional Hotel designation in 2025.
-These are the two primary third-party signals attached to the property and they position it within the same conversation as other documented historic hotel addresses across France: the Domaine Les Crayères in Reims, Baumanière Les Baux-de-Provence, or Cheval Blanc Paris, each carrying landmark status in their respective geographies.
+These awards place it within the same conversation as other historic hotel addresses across France: the Domaine Les Crayères in Reims, Baumanière Les Baux-de-Provence, or Cheval Blanc Paris, each carrying landmark status in their respective geographies.
 On the Riviera specifically, the Martinez competes directly with the Carlton for the full-scale Croisette grand hotel position, while properties like Hotel Du Cap-Eden-Roc in Cap d'Antibes, The Maybourne Riviera, and Château de la Chèvre d'Or in Èze operate in adjacent geographies with different physical formats.

 For travellers comparing the Martinez against design-forward alternatives, the Mondrian Cannes offers a contemporary counterpoint within the city, and further afield, properties like Airelles Saint-Tropez, Casadelmar in Porto-Vecchio, La Bastide de Gordes, and Villa La Coste represent the Provence and Mediterranean villa-hotel alternative to the grand boulevard format.
 Those seeking comparable grand-hotel energy in other European cities might reference Aman Venice, Aman New York, or The Fifth Avenue Hotel as points of reference in different geographies.
 Within France's alpine and wine-country tier, Cheval Blanc Courchevel, Four Seasons Megève, Les Sources de Caudalie, Royal Champagne Hotel & Spa, Castelbrac in Dinard, and Hôtel & Spa du Castellet each represent what the French luxury hotel model looks like when removed from the coast.